Tour 360 Contacts

 Specifically, this should include (but not be limited to):

-• Conducting fire risk assessment appropriate to the workplace or facility, and implement fire safety plan and appropriate fire prevention and emergency evacuation systems and procedures;
+- Conducting fire risk assessments appropriate to the workplace or facility, and/or activity, and implementing fire safety plans and appropriate fire prevention and emergency evacuation systems and procedures;

 Respect freedom of association